-From business cards and brochures to websites and social media, potential clients will first judge your business based on what they see.
-No matter how top notch your products or services are, your efforts to promote your business could fall flat if you don’t have high quality designs to match.
+From business cards and brochures, to websites and social media, potential clients will first judge your business based on what they see.
+No matter how top notch your products or services are, your efforts to promote your business could fall flat if you don’t have high-quality designs to match your brand.

-Good graphic design brings marketing content to life—and it converts.
+Good graphic design brings marketing content to life—and it helps to drive conversions.
 When people hear information, they’re likely to remember only 10% of it three days later.
-However, if a relevant image is paired with that same information, people retained 65% of the information three days later, according to Brain Rules author and developmental molecular biologist, Dr. John Medina.
+However, if a relevant image is paired with that same information, people retained 65% of the information, according to Brain Rules author and developmental molecular biologist, Dr. John Medina.

-These three graphic design best practices will help you create meaningful designs that balance form with function to achieve your business goals:
+These three graphic design best practices will help you create meaningful designs that balance form with function to achieve your key business objectives:

 A cluttered design can blur your message.
 Keep graphic designs minimal to ensure that your message is not only in focus, but also powerful and effective.
-Some of the most striking ads are one single sentence or just a couple words long, but they really make an impact.
+Some of the most striking, effective ads are a single sentence or just a couple words long, but they really make a big impact.